-Death was mercy—it was easy.
-Vengeance was what I sought.
-My life had been taken from me, my mother taken, by people I once trusted and loved.
-Now, I would take their lives, I would take everything they held dear, just as they took mine.
+Death was merciful—it was easy.
+Vengeance was much more difficult, but it was what I sought.
+My life had been taken from me, my mother killed, because I once trusted and loved the wrong people.
+Now, I would take their lives.
+I would take everything they held dear, just as they took mine.
 I wanted them to suffer—needed them to suffer—because death was too good for them.
 These were not good people.

-The boat drifted slowly through the calm water leading to the palace.
-Instinctively, shadows swirled around me, cloaking me in night.
+The boat I sailed in drifted slowly through the calm water leading to the palace.
+Instinctively, shadows swirled around me, cloaking me in darkness.
 The closer I got to the palace the less my magic would work, and the shadows would fall, but for now—they comforted me.

 Walls of stone crept up the sides of the channel, slowly curving overhead like a drooping willow.
 The moon shone bright against the black night sky and stars looked like little dots against the clear canvas.
 My pulse remained calm, my breathing steady.
-It had been over a year since I stepped foot in the Kingdom of Lachlan, since I left in tears and chains.
-Now I’d come back dressed in black like the Grim Reaper—though death was not what I’d take—it was everything else I wanted.
+It had been almost two years since I stepped foot in the Kingdom of Lachlan, since I left in tears and chains.
+I’d returned only a few months ago, preparing for this night painstakingly.
+Tonight would be the first time I entered the City of Lyra since it all happened.
+Tonight, I returned dressed in black like the Grim Reaper—though death was not what I’d take—it was everything else I wanted.
 A life for a life.

 The long cloak and hood shielded my face, but it wouldn’t matter.
-I’d been careful to adjust my features so no one who once knew me would recognize me.
+I’d been careful to adjust my features so no one who once knew who I really was would recognize me.
 They all believed me dead, or imprisoned, or being used by the man they betrayed me to.
 Not one of the four souls I sought had any idea I was back, and that fact brought a smile to my face.

 The boat moved into a building submerged in the crystal blue waters that covered most of the city of Lyra.
-Once a chapel or church, stained glass still hung beautifully on the walls, depicting the gods and their victories, dark shadows and death.
+Once a chapel or church, stained glass still hung beautifully on the walls, depicting the gods and their victories, dark shadows of death.
 The roof peaked in the middle, so high I had to tilt my head up to see the intricate patterns carved into the stone there.
-Only small flickers of light from torches along the walls showed me what was there, but the snake crawling across the surface was clear enough for me to notice.
-The snake about to feast on the lambs.
+Only small flickers of light from torches along the walls showed me what was there, a snake crawling across the surface about to feast on the lambs.

 A small wooden dock sat at the end of the structure.
 As my boat slowed to pull up along side it, two guards dressed in navy blue and white uniforms stepped forward.